Shiva Rajkumar: 1986–2005: Debut to stardom; Om, Jogi

 In Bhoomi Thayiya Chochchala Maga (1998), Shiva Rajkumar played Karna, a friend of legislator Bharath Kumar, played by Ramesh Aravind, out on a mission to achieve the latter's unfulfilled goal of having a dam constructed in a village.
 His performance received praise; Srikanth Srinivasa of Deccan Herald called it his "best... till date".
 Srinivasa also praised Shiva Rajkumar for his performance in Don (2003), where he played a lawyer-turned-serial-killer, and wrote, "Shivanna excels in his role as the don.
 He has put in a spirited yet collected and controlled performance."
+In his other release of 2003, Chigurida Kanasu, he played a man who goes in search of his roots.
+The period also saw appear in Om Sai Prakash's family dramas such as Thavarige Baa Thangi (2002) and Anna Thangi (2005), both of which were commercial successes.